-Following consultation on a draft SPD, a consultation statement will be published at least 4 weeks before the document is formally adopted by the Council.
-The consultation statement will list all the responses received as a result of consultation, with the Council's response, and identify any changes that have been made to the document.
+Following changes to the revised SPD, a consultation statement will be published at least 4 weeks before the document is formally adopted by the Council.
+The consultation statement will list all the responses received, with the Council's response, and any changes that have been made.

-5. Neighbourhood Development Plans
+5. Neighbourhood Plans

-Neighbourhood Development Plans (NDPs) were introduced into the planning system through the Localism Act 2011.
+Neighbourhood Plans were introduced into the planning system through the Localism Act 2011.
 They are an opportunity to allow communities to set planning policies to guide development in their areas (alongside the Development Plan).